- Chart

 Exchange NASDAQ | Headquaters - | ||

 Sanofi engages in the research, development, manufacture, and marketing of therapeutic solutions.
-It provides immunology and inflammation, rare diseases, neurology, oncology, and other medicines and vaccines.
-It also offers poliomyelitis, pertussis, and haemophilus influenzae type b (Hib) pediatric vaccines; respiratory syncytial virus protection and hexavalent combination vaccines protecting against diphtheria, tetanus, pertussis, polio, Hib, and hepatitis B; influenza, booster, meningitis, and travel and endemic vaccines, that includes hepatitis A, typhoid, yellow fever, and rabies vaccines.
-It has a collaboration and license agreement with Exscientia to develop up to 15 novel small-molecule for oncology and immunology; ABL Bio, Inc. to develop ABL301, a treatment for alpha-synucleinopathies; Innate Pharma SA for a natural killer cell engager program targeting B7-H3; and Blackstone Life Sciences to develop pivotal studies and clinical development program.
-Further, it has a collaboration agreement with IGM Biosciences, Inc. to develop, manufacture, and commercialize IgM antibody; Kymera Therapeutics, Inc. to develop and commercialize protein degrader therapies targeting IRAK4 in patients with immune-inflammatory diseases; Nurix Therapeutics, Inc. to develop novel targeted protein degradation therapies; Denali Therapeutics Inc. to treat a range of systemic inflammatory diseases, such as ulcerative colitis; and Adagene Inc. for the discovery and development of antibody-based therapies.
-Additionally, it has a collaboration with Scribe Therapeutics Inc. to develop genome editing technologies; and co-promotion service agreement with Provention Bio, Inc. for the commercialization of teplizumab, as well as a strategic alliance with the Department of Health " Abu Dhabi for the development of global vaccines.
+It provides immunology and inflammation, rare diseases neurology, oncology, and other vaccines.
+It also offers poliomyelitis, pertussis, and haemophilus influenzae type b (Hib) pediatric vaccines; respiratory syncytial virus protection and hexavalent combination vaccines protecting against diphtheria, tetanus, pertussis, polio, Hib, and hepatitis B; influenza, COVID-19 vaccine Nuvaxovid, booster, meningitis, and travel and endemic vaccines, that includes hepatitis A, typhoid, yellow fever, and rabies vaccines.
+It has a collaboration and license agreement with Exscientia to develop up to 15 novel small-molecule for oncology and immunology; ABL Bio, Inc. to develop ABL301 for treatment of alpha-synucleinopathies; and Innate Pharma SA for a natural killer cell engager program targeting B7-H3.
+Further, it has a collaboration agreements with Atomwise to use ATOMNET platform and Insilico Medicine to use Pharma.AI, a medicine's AI platform; Kymera Therapeutics, Inc. to develop and commercialize protein degrader therapies targeting IRAK4 in patients with immune-inflammatory diseases; Nurix Therapeutics, Inc. to develop novel targeted protein degradation therapies; Denali Therapeutics Inc. to treat a range of systemic inflammatory diseases, such as ulcerative colitis; and Adagene Inc. for the discovery and development of antibody-based therapies.
+Additionally, it has a collaboration with Scribe Therapeutics Inc. to develop genome editing technologies; Teva Pharmaceuticals to co-develop and co-commercialize TEV'574, which is used for treatment of ulcerative colitis and Crohn's disease; and co-promotion service agreement with Provention Bio, Inc. for the commercialization of teplizumab.
 The company was formerly known as Sanofi-Aventis and changed its name to Sanofi in May 2011.
 Sanofi was incorporated in 1994 and is headquartered in Paris, France.

 Note: This website is maintained by Upturn Corporation, which is an investment adviser registered with the U.S. Securities and Exchange Commission.
 Such registration does not imply a certain level of skill or training.
 Investing in securities has risks.
 Past performance is no guarantee of future returns.
 No assurance is provided as to any particular investment return, and you may lose money using our services.
 You are strongly advised to consult appropriate counsel before making any investments in companies you learn about through our services.
 You should obtain appropriate legal, tax, investment, accounting, and other advice that takes into account your investment portfolio and overall financial situation.
 You are solely responsible for conducting due diligence on a potential investment.
 We do not affect trades for you.
 You will select your own broker through which to transact.
 Investments are not FDIC insured, they are not guaranteed, and they may lose value.
 Please see the Privacy Policy, Terms of Use, and Disclosure for more information.